leanix-public/leanix-report-tutorial-table/TUTORIAL.md

 }
 ```

-#### We still need a button in our custom report user-interface to trigger the *exportToXLSX* method.
+#### We also need a button in our custom report user-interface to trigger the *exportToXLSX* method.
 We implement it by editing the *index.html*:

 ```html
 <body x-data="init()" x-init="initializeReport()">